markorr321/autounattend_and_autopilotinfoimportgui/README.md

 - No need for **MDT** or **OSD Cloud**
 - No PowerShell or command-line knowledge required
 - Supports multiple **GroupTags** without multiple USBs
-- Fully **hands-off** after boot — the device completes ESP, reboots, and lands at the Windows 11 sign-in screen ready for end users
+- Only two touches required — one to boot from the USB drive, and one to enter the GroupTag and technician credentials.
+After that, the process is fully automated: the device completes ESP (Self Deploy Mode), reboots, and lands at the Windows 11 sign-in screen ready for end users.

 ---